-We have investments and assets located in, and we source part of our crude oil supply from, countries with emerging or transitioning economies that are generally subject to political and economic instability, legal uncertainty and security threats.
+We have investments, trading activities and assets located in countries that are affected by political and economic instability, tax and legal uncertainty and security threats.

-We have certain investments and assets located in, and we source a significant part of our crude oil supply from, countries with emerging or transitioning economies that are generally subject to greater political and economic instability (for example, Algeria) and can lack a reliable legal system that guarantees the enforcement of legitimate contractual rights.
+We have certain investments, assets, commercial activities or trading located in, and we source a significant part of our crude oil or other products and feedstocks supply from, countries with emerging, transitioning economies, or that are subject to greater political and economic instability and can lack a reliable legal system that guarantees the enforcement of legitimate contractual rights.
 Further, our agreements to source crude oil from such countries are typically entered into with the relevant national oil company and are therefore subject to a significant degree of state control.
-As at the date of this Base Prospectus, we have host government contracts ("HGCs") in place with the governmental authorities of nine countries in emerging or transitioning economies.

 In recent years, governments and national oil companies in some regions have begun to exercise greater authority and impose more stringent conditions on their contractual counterparties.
 Investments in these countries, and dealings with their respective state-owned national oil companies, are, in general terms, subject to substantially greater risks than those encountered in more developed markets, such as Europe.
 These risks can include:

-- political, social and economic instability, including civil strife and insurrection; - border disputes, warfare, civil conflict and guerrilla activities; - acts of terrorism and piracy; - forced divestment, nationalisation or expropriation of assets; - unilateral cancellation or forced renegotiation of contractual rights; - difficulties and delays in obtaining or renewing permits, licences and consents; - additional taxes or royalties, including retroactive claims, and restrictions on deductions; - other changes in regulation and law (including with retroactive effect);

-- pricing and trade controls; - local content requirements; - foreign exchange controls or currency devaluation; - other acts of governmental interventionism, such as favouritism, subsidies and protectionism; - payment delays or non-payment; - opposition from local communities and special-interest groups; - challenges to title to real property; and - inability to repatriate profits or dividends.
+- political, social and economic instability, including civil strife and insurrection; - border disputes, warfare, civil conflict and guerrilla activities; - acts of terrorism and piracy; - forced divestment, nationalisation or expropriation of assets; - unilateral cancellation or forced renegotiation of contractual rights; - difficulties and delays in obtaining or renewing permits, licences and consents; - additional taxes or royalties, including retroactive claims, and restrictions on deductions; - other changes in regulation and law (including with retroactive effect); - pricing and trade controls; - local content requirements; - foreign exchange controls or currency devaluation; - other acts of governmental interventionism, such as favouritism, subsidies and protectionism; - payment delays or non-payment; - opposition from local communities and special-interest groups; - challenges to title to real property; and - inability to repatriate profits or dividends.